openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 ##  2. <a name='OpenVINOintegrationwithTensorFlow'></a>OpenVINO™ integration with TensorFlow

 ###  2.1. <a name='BuildInstructionsLinuxAndmacOS'></a>Build Instructions for **Linux and macOS**
 Use one of the following build options based on the requirements. **OpenVINO™ integration with TensorFlow** built using PyPI TensorFlow enables only the Python APIs.

-To enable C++ APIs, build **OpenVINO™ integration with TensorFlow** with TensorFlow C++ libraries (using the option --use_tensorflow_from_location).
-For VAD-M support, build with OpenVINO™ binary (using the option --use_openvino_from_location).
+To enable C++ APIs, build **OpenVINO™ integration with TensorFlow** with prebuilt TensorFlow C++ libraries.
+For VAD-M support, build with OpenVINO™ binary.

 1. Pulls compatible TensorFlow package from PyPi, clones and builds OpenVINO™ from source.
 The arguments are optional.
 If any argument is not provided, then the default versions as specified in build_ovtf.py will be used.
 This is the recommended build option for most of the use cases.

         python3 build_ovtf.py --tf_version=v2.8.0 --openvino_version=2022.1

+- Support for OpenVINO™ versions older than 2022.1 has been deprecated from the current release (version 2.0.0) of **OpenVINO™ integration with TensorFlow**.
+Checkout the respective release branch of **OpenVINO™ integration with TensorFlow** to use previous versions of OpenVINO™ with it
-- To use the master branch of OpenVINO™, pass "master" as value to "openvino_version" argument. **OpenVINO™ integration with TensorFlow** build script will take the latest commit from OpenVINO™ master branch, however all the openvino-tensorflow APIs and functionalities would still remain same as they were for OpenVINO™ version 2022.1.
+- To use the master branch of OpenVINO™, pass "master" as value to "openvino_version" argument. **OpenVINO™ integration with TensorFlow** build script will take the latest commit from OpenVINO™ master branch, however all the openvino-tensorflow APIs and functionalities would still remain same as they were for OpenVINO™ version 2022.1

 2. Pulls compatible TensorFlow ABI1 package from Github release assets.
 Uses OpenVINO™ binary from specified location.